darrenldl/blockyarchive/README.md

 ## Contributions

 Contributions are welcome.
-Note that by submitting contributions, you agree to license your work under the same license used by this project (MIT).
+Note that by submitting contributions, you agree to license your work under the same license used by this project as stated in the LICENSE file.

 ## Acknowledgement